 The performance of the pension administrators is monitored by the Financial Services Section at Hackney on a monthly basis.
-Performance, under the pension administration contract, when compared to the service level agreement was an average of 98% for the year as a whole, the same as the previous year.
-Service levels are included within the Pensions Administration Strategy document (pages 158 to 183):
+Performance under the pension administration contract when compared to the service level agreement was at 98% for the year as a whole, which is up by 4% on the previous year, despite a significant increase in the volume of work received.
+Service levels are included within the Pensions Administration Strategy document (pages 147 to 169):